chpxu/c-calculator/README.md

 # c-calculator

-Basic arithmetic calculator in C
+Basic integer arithmetic calculator in C.

+## Features

+- Addition, Subtraction, Multiplication and Division for large integers
+- Checking if a number is prime
+- Real Exponentiation